Welcome to Norway

 Norway is a once-in-a-lifetime destination and the essence of its appeal is remarkably simple: this is one of the most beautiful countries on earth.

-In Norway experiencing nature is very much an active pursuit, and Norwegians' passion for exploring their natural world has created one of Europe's most exciting and varied adventure-tourism destinations.
-Some activities may only be for the young, energetic and fearless, but most – such as world-class hiking, cycling and white-water rafting in summer; dog-sledding, skiing and snowmobiling in winter – can be enjoyed by anyone of reasonable fitness.
-On our travels we've encountered 93-year-old snowmobilers and whole families with young children racing down rapids.
-Whether you're here in summer when the options are more varied, or in winter for the soul-stirring spectacle of the northern lights, these activities are both reason alone to visit and an exhilarating means of getting away from the crowds and close to nature.
+Enjoying nature in Norway is very much an active pursuit, and this is one of Europe's most exciting and varied adventure-tourism destinations.
+Some activities may be for the young, energetic and fearless, but most – world-class hiking, cycling and white-water rafting in summer; dog-sledding, skiing and snowmobiling in winter – can be enjoyed by anyone of reasonable fitness.
+On our travels we've encountered 93-year-old snowmobilers and whole families racing down rapids.
+Whether you're here for seemingly endless summer possibilities, or in winter for the soul-stirring Northern Lights, these activities are an exhilarating means of getting close to nature.